unknownbreaker/ai-coding-rules/tcl-lsp.nvim.md

 ## AI Instructions

-"Always use TypeScript" "Follow React best practices" "Prioritize readability over cleverness"
+Always use the tclsh as an engine to identify symbols

+Prioritize readability over cleverness